5 Benefits of Embedded Integration Platforms for SaaS Products

 Embedded integration platforms can increase your revenue, simplify your integration delivery, and make your customers happier than they've ever been.

-Get the complete guide to save for later or share with your B2B SaaS team.
+Get a copy of this guide to save for later or share with your SaaS team.

 An integration is a connection between two apps to exchange data.
-Native integrations are so tightly coupled with apps that users can’t tell where the apps end and the integrations begin.
-That is, a native integration is an integration that’s presented as and functions as a feature of your product.
+Native integrations are so tightly coupled with apps that users can't tell where the apps end and the integrations begin.
+That is, a native integration appears and functions as a feature of your product.

-Your customers need to know that you aren’t treating integrations as afterthoughts or "when we get to it someday" backlogs.
-Building native integrations for your product elevates those integrations to essential product functionality and notifies your signals that you’re committed to providing long-term integration functionality.
+Your customers need to know that you aren't treating integrations as afterthoughts or "when-we-get-to-it-someday" backlogs.
+Building embedded integrations for your product elevates those integrations to essential product functionality and signals that you're committed to providing integrations long term.

 Building a best-in-class SaaS product requires substantial investment.
-Building native integrations as part of that product adds a few major challenges:
+Building embedded integrations as part of that product adds some significant challenges:

-• Volume of integration requests takes a lot of engineering time
+• Volume of integration requests requires much engineering time

 • Different customers need unique integration configurations